-We offer detailed and nuanced coverage, with a particular focus on investigation of unreported cases and comprehensive review and discussion of legal documents and important policy developments.
+We offer detailed and nuanced coverage, with a particular focus on investigation of unreported cases and rapid review and analysis of legal documents and important policy developments.

-Jarrod Hepburn has been a regular contributor since 2009.
+Jarrod Hepburn (Senior Analyst) has been a regular contributor since 2009.
 Jarrod holds a doctorate in law from the University of Oxford and is qualified to practice law in Australian federal and state jurisdictions.
-In July of 2015, after a stint as a full-time lecturer in law at the University of Exeter, he took up a three year research fellowship at his alma mater, Melbourne Law School.
-He is the author of the recent Oxford University Press title Domestic Law in International Investment Arbitration.
+In July of 2018, he joined the permanent academic staff of Melbourne Law School as a Senior Lecturer.
+He is the author of the Oxford University Press title Domestic Law in International Investment Arbitration – a work based on his doctoral dissertation.
 He can be reached at jh[at]iareporter.com.

 Our Editorial Policy